openhab/openhab-addons/bundles/org.openhab.binding.velbus/README.md

 ```

 The `vmbdali` thing has 16 virtual light channels.
 A virtual light combines 3 or 4 VMBDALI module channels into an OpenHAB channel to control RGB or RGBW lights.
 This is because an RGBW DALI light is configured on the VMBDALI module with 4 channels (Red channel, Green channel, Blue channel, White channel).
+The channels of the virtual light can be identified by a module channel `CH1` ... `CH64` or a DALI address `A0` ... `A63`.

 The configuration is set like this: